mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 ---
 ```

 If `height` is included, then stumptown treats this example as a live sample, and `height` is the height of the "Result" iframe in pixels (the iframe always gets full page width).
+The renderer will render the example like a live sample in the current MDN (that is, displaying the sources, and the output in an iframe).

 If `height` is omitted, then stumptown treats this example as just a static example.